hhvm/user-documentation/guides/hack/24-XHP/06-guidelines.md

 Context is only passed down the tree at render time.
 In general, you should only call `getContext()` in the `render()` method of the child.

-## Don't Add Public Methods To Your XHP Components
+## Don't Add Public Methods to Your XHP Components

 Basically, your XHP classes should consist of children, attributes and a `protected render()` / `protected async renderAsync()` function.
 Basically, a user should be able to use tags, `toString()` and the [XHP object interfaces](./typing.md#xhp-object-interfaces) only to deal with your object.